 Abstract Ground Level Enhancement (GLE) events represent the largest class of solar energetic particle (SEP) events that require acceleration processes to produce $\gtrsim 1$ GeV ions in order to produce showers of secondary particles in the Earth's atmosphere with sufficient intensity to be detected by ground-level neutron monitors, above the background of cosmics rays.
-Although the association of GLE events with solar flares and coronal mass ejections (CMEs) is unambiguous, the question arises about the location of the responsible acceleration site: coronal flare sites or interplanetary CME-associated shocks?
-To answer this question we scrutinize the timing of GLE events with respect to hard X-ray production in solar flares, the height and magnetic morphology of active regions, the role of extended acceleration and particle trapping, as well as the maximum observed energies in solar gamma rays.
-We conclude that 70% of most recent 13 GLE events are consistent with acceleration during the impulsive flare phase, while the remaining 30% could be subject to extended acceleration and trapping, or partially originate in CME-associated shocks.
+Although the association of GLE events with both solar flares and coronal mass ejections (CMEs) is undisputed, the question arises about the location of the responsible acceleration site: coronal flare sites or heliospheric CMEassociated shocks?
+To investigate the first possibility we explore the timing of GLE events with respect to hard X-ray production in solar flares, considering the height and magnetic topology of flares, the role of extended acceleration, and particle trapping.
+We find that 50% (6 out of 12) of recent (non-occulted) GLE events are accelerated during the impulsive flare phase, while the remaining half are accelerated significantly later.
+It appears that the prompt GLE component, which is observed in virtually all GLE events, is caused by flare-accelerated particles in the lower corona, while the delayed gradual GLE component can be produced by both, either by extended acceleration and/or trapping in flare sites, or by particles accelerated in CME-associated shocks during their propagation through the heliosphere.